-- Dietsmann's 2014 Annual Report includes a section dedicated to communicating officially and clearly the Company's commitment to upholding the 10 UNGC principles.
+- Dietsmann's 2015 Annual Report includes a section dedicated to communicating officially and clearly the Company's commitment to upholding the 10 UNGC principles.
 The Annual Report also includes a full section dedicated to Corporate Shared Responsibility. - Direct Marketing communications were sent to business partners every month along with invoices. - A specific section and the UNGC logo are included in the updated Corporate brochure. - Publications on Dietsmann's Corporate website: - In the value and sustainability sections a click-on UNGC logo links to the page on Dietsmann's commitment to the 10 principles. - A UNGC page is online.
-All Dietsmann's COP reports are available on this page and in the Media Library of the website. - All the Corporate Policies and Charters in which the UNGC principles are integrated are published on Dietsmann's website. - A press release dedicated to Dietsmann's UNGC commitment is published in the News section. - Press interviews for magazines always include a chapter on Dietsmann's UNGC commitment. - A CSR policy has been created and is available online. - A sustainability section includes HSE and HR sections. - Official documents published: - The Business Code of Conduct & Ethics Policy. - The Business Ethics Charter. - The Corporate Social Responsibility Policy. - The HSE Policies and the HSE Charter. - The CSR Policy. - The ICT Policy. - The Business Partners Policy.
+All Dietsmann's COP reports are available on this page and in the Media Library of the website. - All the Corporate Policies and Charters in which the UNGC principles are integrated are published on Dietsmann's website. - A press release dedicated to Dietsmann's UNGC commitment is published in the News section. - All press interviews for magazines always include a section on Dietsmann's UNGC commitment. - A CSR policy has been created and is available online. - A sustainability section includes HSE and HR sections. - Interviews for global magazines always include a section on Dietsmann's UNGC commitment. - Official documents published: - The Business Code of Conduct & Ethics Policy. - The Business Ethics Charter. - The Corporate Social Responsibility Policy. - The HSE Policies and the HSE Charter. - The CSR Policy. - The ICT Policy. - The Business Partners Policy.